-Joyce Ventimiglia works with teachers to develop course learning objectives and recommend assessment strategies that effectively demonstrate student mastery.
-Joyce specializes in principles of backwards design and the use of video in online curriculum development.
-She has been integrating digital tools and resources into teaching at NCSSM since 2001, including over 1,000 educational and promotional videos she created for the school’s YouTube Channel.
+Joyce Ventimiglia has been integrating digital tools and resources into teaching at NCSSM since 2001, including over 1,000 educational and promotional videos she created for the school’s YouTube Channel.
 In 2015, Joyce received the Chancellor’s Award for Excellence for outstanding service to the NCSSM community.
-Joyce’s extensive project management skills and knowledge of learning design make her an important part of the Teaching and Learning Collaborative.
+Joyce’s extensive project management skills and expertise in learning design make her an important part of the Teaching and Learning Collaborative.
 Joyce has lived and traveled all over the country, toured as a musician, and has made several short award-winning experimental documentaries that have shown at film festivals all over the world.
 In her spare time, she enjoys exploring Buddhist philosophy, practicing meditation, and spending time with her husband and daughter.
 A life-long learner, Joyce believes that creating connected learning communities that are accessible to everyone will allow us to continue to produce the knowledge needed to take on the global challenges we'll be facing over the next century.

 BA, Communication Theory, Media Design & Production, University of Massachusetts-Amherst.